mwalton1204/Automata-Visualizer/README.md

 - Python 3.10 or newer
 - A modern web browser

-No Node.js installation or frontend build step is required.

 ### 1. Create a Python environment

 From the repository root: